Well, it looks like Governor Nixon has ordered the National Guard to scram.

 How does this happen when the gentle giant is surrendering and running away?

-The New York Times calls a fact vacuum.
+The myth is up against some powerful facts that the New York Times calls a fact vacuum.

-Now I think the fact that the Times hid its own scoop, and that no other media outlets are reporting this is also very informative, and it's completely unsurprising.
+Now, I think the fact that the Times hid its own scoop and that no other media outlets are reporting this is also very informative and it's completely unsurprising.

 The Times masthead is not all the news that's fit to print anymore.